ranjanadobal/ranjanadobal/README.md

 * MBA(Operations and Management), S P Jain Institute of Management and Research (SPJIMR), Mumbai, India[2011-2013]
 * BTech (Electronics and Communication Engineering), Indira Gandhi Delhi Technical University for Women, New Delhi, India[2004-2008]

-I am passionate about coding, problem solving, and learning new skills in various areas including ✳️ Machine Learning, ✳️ Data Science, and ✳️ Data Visualization.
+I am passionate about coding, problem solving, and learning new skills in areas including ✳️ Machine Learning, ✳️ Data Science, and ✳️ Data Visualization.
 I love working with different technologies and platforms and I am currently working on:

 * SQL / PostgreSQL